Human-Agent-Interaction/HAI-website/news/index.md

 {% capture text %}

-<p style="text-align: center;">How can social robots act as helpful companions and help people improve their psychological well-being?
+<p style="text-align: center; font-size: 18px;">How can social robots act as helpful companions and help people improve their psychological well-being?
 Can robots personalize to an individual user's needs?
 An invited article "Living With Robotic Companions for Better Psychological Well-being" is published in ACM XRDS. </p>

 {%
   include button.html